 Kelsey grew up in Huntingburg and is a graduate of the University of Southern Indiana.
 She works as a dental hygienist at Schwenk Family Dentistry.

 After living in South Carolina for 5 years, Kelsey and her husband, Cory, moved back home to start their family.
-They now have three boys, Wyatt, Will, & Luke.
-In her spare time she enjoys her kids’ activities, running, and cooking
+They now have three boys, Wyatt, Will, and Luke.
+In her spare time, she enjoys her kids’ activities, running, and cooking